Dconstantin0/CMPE131/README.md

 ```

 4. **Visit the Application**
-- Open your web browser and visit `http://localhost:5000/`
+- Open your web browser of choice and visit `http://localhost:5000/`